joerivanveen/bloembraaden/README.md

 ### New relic
 You can install new relic on your server and Bloembraaden will use it to report errors and stuff.
 You don’t have to setup anything, Bloembraaden checks for ‘extension_loaded’.
+However, you **must** switch off the browser ‘auto instrument’ feature in newrelics .ini file, because it is incompatible with the Bloembraaden javascript compilation.

 ## Initial install
 The first install is done after you have prepared your config file and the two databases, as well as your webserver.